-28 Dispute review boards
+Dispute review boards

-Are dispute review boards (DRBs) used?
+28 Are dispute review boards (DRBs) used?
 Are their decisions treated as mandatory, advisory, final or interim?

-DRBs have been used for some large construction and engineering projects in New Zealand (eg, the Matahina Dam strengthening, Manapouri Second Tailrace Tunnel, Christchurch ocean outfall and, currently, the Transmission Gully highway project).
+DRBs have been used for some large construction and engineering projects, for example the Matahina Dam strengthening, Manapouri Second Tailrace Tunnel, Christchurch ocean outfall and, currently, the Transmission Gully highway project.
 They remain relatively uncommon, although there is growing support for their use.